FreeEbooktion/regluit/README.md

     1. Find the book in [catalog.loc.gov](http://catalog.loc.gov/)
     1. Click on the permalink in its record (will look something like [lccn.loc.gov/2009009516](http://lccn.loc.gov/2009009516))
     1. Download MARCXML
-1. At /marc/ungluify/ , enter the _unglued edition_ in the Edition field, upload file, choose license
+1. At /marc/ungluify/, enter the _unglued edition_ in the Edition field, upload file, choose the license
 1. The XML record will be automatically...
-    * converted to suitable MARCXML and .mrc records, with both direct and via-unglue.it download links
+    * converted to suitable MARCXML and .mrc records, with both direct and via-unglue.it downloads links
     * written to S3
     * added to a new instance of MARCRecord
-    * provided to ungluers at /marc/
+    * provided to anglers at /marc/

 ### For CC/PD books with existing records that link to the ebook edition
 1. Use /admin to create a new MARC record instance